ppvalluri09/NeuralNetwork_CPP/README.md

 # main.cpp
 Driver program to test and use the Neural Network Library....

+# Contribution by: Valluri Pavan Preetham...
 Modify it and use it to your will!!!
-Contribution by: Valluri Pavan Preetham...